Abathargh/iotsec-sensor-node/README.md

 - **certs/certs.h**, which contains the chain certificates of the certificate authority formatted as c++ arrays of string literals, to be stored in the flash memory of the ESP (safer and less heavy on the already small RAM).
 - **data.json**, which is the *secrets* file and contains confidential data that is passed securely directly to the compiler without embedding it into the source code.

-This last point is implemented via passing the credentials as build flags for the C++ compiler, using the **Dynamic build flags** feature of the Platformio pipeline, where you can redirect the stdout of a script or executabe towards the build flags in input to the compiler.
+This last point is implemented via passing the credentials as build flags for the C++ compiler, using the **Dynamic build flags** feature of the Platformio pipeline, where you can redirect the stdout of a script or executable towards the build flags in input to the compiler.

 ### The board and the hardware